Roos-AID/ModbusRTU-ESP8266-webui/README.md

 Looking for the documentation, go here (work in progress):  TODO Version 	 Release notes
- 1.6.1	 Dynamic MQ Autoconfigure from the Modbusmap.cfg file 1.6.0	 Implement MQTT Uniqueid setting, additional debug options 1.5.0 	 Rename and cleanup, added Relay Allways On switch
+ 1.6.2	 Attempt to get Autoconfigure working for Openhab 1.6.1	 Dynamic MQ Autoconfigure from the Modbusmap.cfg file 1.6.0	 Implement MQTT Uniqueid setting, additional debug options 1.5.0 	 Rename and cleanup, added Relay Allways On switch